A low fodmap diet for SIBO is used as a dietary intervention to reduce the symptoms of SIBO and bacterial overgrowth in the small intestine.

 Characteristics of fodmaps

-Oligosaccharides and simple sugars are fermented very rapidly compared to fiber which contains much larger chains of molecules called polysaccharides.
+Oligosaccharides and simple sugars are fermented very rapidly compared to fiber.
+Simple sugars and oligosaccharides contain much larger chains of molecules called polysaccharides.

 Oligosaccharides are fructans and galacto-oligosaccharides.